swyxio/swyxdotio/content/talks-meta/pending.md

 Svelte has gained a lot of attention this year as a serious player in the web framework space by -not- playing the same game as everyone else: As Tom Dale predicted in 2017, Compilers are becoming the new "Frameworks".
 In this talk we take a serious exploration into Svelte from the perspective of React, and ask what we can learn from this exciting new paradigm, including the Big Question: Could Svelte dethrone React?

-## How To Do Everything with Half A Stack

-The JAMStack stands for JavaScript, APIs, and Markup, and at first glance it seems a truism - of course everyone uses that, right?
-What kind of stack is that?
-At its core, however, it describes a new architecture for web apps and sites that is at the confluence of multiple trends in serverless, JavaScript frameworks, static site generators, and Git-centric workflows.
-The Half Stack may give the impression of incompleteness, but in truth, it is becoming ever more important as backend services get commoditized and product development and differentiation moves ever forward toward who matters: the Users.

-JAMStack, Serverless, Devops, Frontend

-pitch: I work at Netlify and have seen many stories about how Frontend developers have been able to build on the JAMstack and I feel like this is a really good story for the "HalfStack" audience.
-This isn't a sales pitch, as many companies are involved in the JAMstack.
-This is a fellow halfstack developer telling everyone about all the cool options they now have and giving ideas they can take home with them for the next projects.

 ## The Future of Local Serverless Development

 The feedback cycle for serverful development is short - you just run it locally.
 That just isn't true for serverless development, where "deploy and pray" is the norm.
 This talk is a deep dive into the recently launched Netlify Dev, which is a new tool to improve the local development experience.
 We will explore how we can dramatically improve the setup and provisioning of serverless functions and third party APIs for event driven architectures.